pilotpirxie/express-endpoints-collection/README.md

     ],
     summary: "Add two numbers",
   },
+  // 4. req and res are fully typed!
   (req, res) => {
     const { a, b } = req.body;
     res.json({ result: a + b });
   },
 );

-// Collection creates its own router, to use it just add it to your app app.use(endpointsCollection.getRouter());
+// 5.
+Collection creates its own router, to use it just add it to your app app.use(endpointsCollection.getRouter());

-// Expose OpenAPI 3 schema
+// 6.
+Expose OpenAPI 3 schema
 app.get("/openapi", (req, res) => {
   res.json(
     generateOpenAPI({